 Hypothalamic hamartomas (HH) are rare, tumor-like malformations that occur during fetal development and are present at birth.
 They are non-progressive lesions and do not expand, spread or metastasize to other locations.
-They grow in proportion to normal brain growth, and consequently their relative size to the rest of the brain is the same for the lifetime of the patient when viewed with serial imaging.
+They grow in proportion to normal brain growth, and consequently their relative size to the rest of the brain is the same for the lifetime of the patient.
 There is tremendous diversity in the type and severity of symptoms from patient to patient.
 However, symptoms are apparent during childhood in the overwhelming majority of patients.
-Although significant overlap exists, two clinical phenotypes of HH are recognized: Central precocious puberty and epilepsy and related neurobehavioral symptoms.
+Two clinical phenotypes of HH are recognized: 1) central precocious puberty and 2) epilepsy and related neurobehavioral symptoms.

-For those with epilepsy, gelastic (laughing) seizures, is the presenting symptom, often during infancy.
+For those with epilepsy, gelastic (laughing) seizures are usually the first symptom, often during infancy.
 Associated symptoms can include developmental delay, cognitive deterioration, and psychiatric symptoms such as rage behaviors.
 MR imaging on patients with epilepsy typically shows attachment of the HH in a posterior location in the hypothalamus, in the region of the mammillary bodies.
 Approximately 40% of HH patients with epilepsy also have precocious puberty.
-These patients tend to have larger lesions, which are broadly attached both anteriorly and posteriorly in the hypothalamus.
+These patients tend to have large lesions, which are broadly attached both anteriorly and posteriorly in the hypothalamus.

 Patients with precocious puberty can usually be treated successfully with medications, specifically with a class of drugs known as gonadotropin-releasing hormone agonists.
-Medications, specifically anti-epilepsy drugs (AEDs) are less successful for controlling the seizures associated with HH, and therefore surgical intervention may be needed.
-There has been rapid progress over the past 10 years on developing various surgical approaches for treating HH.
+Medications, specifically anti-epilepsy drugs (AEDs) are less successful for controlling the seizures associated with HH, and therefore surgical treatment is often required.
+There has been rapid progress over the past 15 years on developing various surgical approaches for treating HH.
 The selection of the most appropriate surgical technique is individualized to the clinical symptoms and HH anatomy of each patient.

 Central precocious puberty (CPP) is one of the hallmark clinical syndromes associated with HH.
 Puberty is abnormally early if it occurs prior to the age of 8 years in girls or 9 years in boys.
-“Central” indicates that the disease process responsible for triggering the developmental program of puberty at an abnormally early age involves the brain, usually by premature pulsatile release of gonadotropin-releasing hormone (GnRH) which then signals the ovaries or testes to begin production of sex hormones (such as estrogen in females and testosterone in males).
+“Central” indicates that the disease process responsible for triggering puberty at an abnormally early age involves the brain, with premature pulsatile release of gonadotropin-releasing hormone (GnRH) which in turn signals the ovaries or testes to begin production of sex hormones (estrogen and progesterone in females and testosterone in males).

 Central precocious puberty has many causes, and requires evaluation by a pediatric endocrinologist to identify and treat the underlying etiology.
-Hypothalamic hamartoma is one of the most important causes and is notable in that puberty associated with HH can occur at particularly early ages, even 2 or 3 years of age.
+Hypothalamic hamartoma is one of the most important causes and is notable in that puberty associated with HH can occur at particularly early ages, even prior to 12 months of age in some patients.
 The health consequences of abnormally early puberty include short stature and problems with age-appropriate psychosocial adjustment.

 Gelastic seizures are the most characteristic symptom associated with HH.
-Superficially resembling laughter, they have a peculiar appearance relative to true laughter, and most family members can readily distinguish between the two.
+Superficially resembling laughter, they have a peculiar appearance that usually differs from true laughter, and most family members can readily distinguish between the two.
 Not uncommonly, patients may have seizures that more closely resemble crying rather than laughter (known dacrystic seizures).
 Gelastic seizures can be quite subtle, and may be mistaken for other conditions, particularly during infancy, including colic and gastroesophageal reflux disease (GERD).

 They are brief, sometimes just a few seconds, and usually less than 30 seconds in duration.
 They can be very frequent, however, with multiple seizures per day, and even multiple seizures per hour in more severely affected patients.
 Gelastic seizures may or may not be associated with altered consciousness (altered awareness of the event).
 However, making this determination in infants and young children can be challenging.

 Gelastic seizures associated with HH usually begin at an early age, and are usually the first seizure type.
-The correct diagnosis can be delayed by the unusual nature of the seizure.
+The correct diagnosis can be delayed by the unusual nature of this seizure.
 However, in retrospect, parents can identify the onset of these peculiar laughing spells at a very early age.
-In our series of patients with HH and epilepsy, the mean age of onset for gelastic seizures is 10.4 months, and 71% of all patients had onset before one year of age.
+In a series of patients with HH and epilepsy, the mean age of onset for gelastic seizures is 10.8 months, and 75% of all patients had onset before one year of age.
 Gelastic seizures become less frequent after 10 years of age, and may disappear entirely as other seizure types develop.
-Uncommonly, patients with HH may not develop gelastic seizures until early adulthood.
+Uncommonly, patients with HH may not develop gelastic seizures until adolescence or early adulthood.

 Other seizure types that are more disabling to the patient develop in approximately 75% of children with HH and gelastic seizures, most commonly between 4-7 years of age.
-Virtually all possible types of seizures have been reported, and individual patients may have multiple active seizure types, including complex partial, generalized tonic-clonic, and absence.
+Virtually all possible types of seizures have been reported, and individual patients may have multiple active seizure types, including focal (localization-related) and generalized seizures.

 Cognitive deficits are evident in the majority of patients with HH and epilepsy.
 Difficulties with processing speed and short-term memory are most common.
 Here again, there is significant diversity from patient to patient.
-A recent study with neuropsychological testing in 49 HH patients undergoing evaluation for surgical treatment showed that 35% tested with normal or near-normal results, 18% showed significant deficits without mental retardation, and 47% qualified for a diagnosis of mental retardation.
-Factors contributing to a greater degree of cognitive impairment in this and other studies include 1) the number of anti-epilepsy medications taken at the time of testing, 2) larger HH lesion size, 3) younger age of seizure onset, and 4) higher seizure frequency.
+Recent studies with neuropsychological testing in HH patients undergoing evaluation for surgical treatment show approximately 50% have intellectual disability (full-scale intelligence quotient [IQ] less than 70).
+Factors contributing to a greater degree of cognitive impairment include 1) higher number of anti-epilepsy medications taken at the time of testing, 2) larger HH lesion size, 3) younger age of seizure onset, and 4) higher seizure frequency.
 Conversely, patients with HH and central precocious puberty without epilepsy typically do not have developmental or cognitive deficits.